Jazzeus/Jazzeus/README.md

 <h2 align="center">I code small and cool stuff.:desktop_computer:</h2>

-### *Hi, I'm Jakob and I adore coding new stuff.
-But I'm always learning how to improve my coding skills and I'm currently still learning Java!
-If you have any input, anything, feel free to write to me.  <br> Languages I speak: English, German and French.*
+### *Hello everyone!
+My name is Jakob and I come from Germany.
+I am passionate about all things Programming/Coding.
+I constantly seek opportunities/projects that help me practice and further develop my knowledge and skill base.
+In my free time I enjoy programming anything and everything, for example games, of which you can follow my progress below.
+Any comments/feedback/advice you might have are most welcome, so please do feel free to get in touch with me.*
+*I speak the following languages: German, French, English.*

 ### How to reach me: <br>